Wildlife of Vietnam: Flora

 Considered one of the world biological diversification centers, the flora estimated is of the order of 12,000 species (veined flora) of which 9,628 have been recorded under 291 families.
 It includes 1000 endemic species.
 Trees, which provide timber, are of 1,000 species.
 Timber plants are 100 species.
 Commercially usable species are 352 species including 42 listed as precious tree species.
 Further categorization of the flora relates to 76 aromatic spices, 160 species providing vegetable oils, and also herbal species.
-Some of the well known herbal species are: ginseng, Coscinium fenestratum, Coptis teeta, Panax vietnamensis, Stephania spp.
+Some of the well known herbal species are: ginseng, Coscinium fenestratum, Coptis teeta, Panax vietnamensis, and Stephania.

 Fauna

 Faunal species noted are accounted as 11,217 species of animals, in Vietnam's hot and humid climate.
 These are broadly: Indian elephants, bears (black bear and honey bear), Indochinese tigers and Indochinese leopards as well as smaller animals like pygmy lorises, monkeys (such as snub-nosed monkey), bats, flying squirrels, turtles and otters.
 Reptiles such as crocodiles, snakes and lizards are also reported.
 Specifically the faunal species which are endemic to Vietnam are the following.
 While many variety of animals have become extinct like the Northern Sumatran rhinoceros, the protection of large animals have been addressed.
 The Vietnamese Javan rhinoceros used to live throughout the region of Vietnam but was declared extinct in 2010 when the last remaining individual was found dead with the horn removed.

 There are also 2,470 species of fish, more than 23,000 species of corals and many species of invertebrates recorded in the wildlife of Vietnam.